G3Reg: Pyramid Graph-based Global Registration using Gaussian Ellipsoid Model: Experiments

-The conceptual philosophy of 3DMAC aligns closely with ours, both employing a framework of hypothesis generation and evaluation across multiple candidates.
+3DMAC shares our hypothesis generation and evaluation philosophy.
 Admittedly, the clique consisting of inliers must be the maximal clique as depicted in TEASER\cite{yang2020teaser}.
-However, the evaluation method proposed in 3DMAC may not find the true one because of the inaccurate estimator SVD and the improper objective function (as mentioned in Section \ref{sec:verify}, the objective function may not represent the degree of alignment).
-In contrast to 3DMAC, our approach focuses on determining an appropriate threshold to ensure that the true maximal clique coincides with the maximum clique, while also devising a more suitable objective function to assess the generated hypotheses.
+However, it may miss the true maximal clique due to SVD inaccuracies and an unfit evaluation function, as discussed in Section \ref{sec:verify}.
+In contrast to 3DMAC, our approach focuses on using multiple compatibility thresholds and an accurate evaluation function to select a maximum clique that is the true maximal clique.

-In addition to specialized registration methods, we also test advanced loop closure systems with metric pose estimation (STD\cite{yuan2022std}, Cont2\cite{jiang2023contour}) on the same datasets.
+In addition to specialized registration methods, we also test advanced loop closure systems with metric pose estimation (STD\cite{yuan2023std}, Cont2\cite{jiang2023contour}) on the same datasets.
 We find that STD is sensitive to the physical distance of two point clouds, which we attribute to potential shortcomings in the reproducibility of their feature points (despite increasing the number to 1000).
 Cont2 performs fairly well with point clouds close to each other, and the speed is noticeably faster than all others, owing to its remarkably efficient scan representation.
-We note that these methods typically balance recall and precision of loop detection, therefore they could be too conservative for registration-only tasks.
+We note that both methods typically balance recall and precision of loop detection, therefore they could be too conservative for registration-only tasks.

-As for the front end, compared to FPFH, our proposed GEM achieves faster speed and more excellent performance with large translations where FPFH descriptor is prone to degradation.
-More visualizations for GEM matching and registration results on different datasets are shown in Figure \ref{figure:visualization}.
-Besides that, we also want to show some scenarios where GEM doesn't work.
-As shown in Figure \ref{figure:failure}, our method suffers in geometrically uninformative environments where GEMs often exhibit particularly large uncertainties and poor reproducibility.
-A possible solution to overcoming these limitations could be extracting FPFH within the encompassing range of larger GEM, which could potentially increase the inlier rate.